 In today’s modern world, tail docking has gotten the thumbs down in many countries, so with the Corgi, this is often a big question that arises.

 The Pembroke has a bobtail while the Cardigan has a long tail.
 The Pembroke bob is natural, due to selective breeding.
-Sometimes the tail is longer with a natural curl.
+Sometimes the tail is long with a natural curl.

 Docking used to be common, but since it is not considered breed standard, you won’t see artificially docked tails with this dog and they are not accepted for shows either.

 When a herding dog enters the arena, you know you’re going to have one smart cookie on your hands.
 Although this breed is small, never underestimate the larger-than-life personality of the Welsh Corgi.